 As a pastor of four different congregations during the first few years of my public ministry, I encountered various modes of worship.
 Believe it or not, I tended to be quite conservative in my tastes in music.
 Give me a magnificent sounding organ and I was content in worship.
 A lovely lady in my last congregation insisted on bringing her tambourine.
 She was the art teacher at the high school attended by my daughter Elaine.
 I must admit that I prayed for grace each time I saw her in the congregation.
 God gave me grace and then would you believe guitars and drums began to make an appearance.
 I’ve opened my heart and mind to various forms of expression in worship.

-I began a Sunday School when I was a school teacher.
-One Lord’s day an elderly man arrived.
+I began a Sunday School when I was a public school teacher.
+One Lord’s Day an elderly man arrived.
 Under his arm he had a violin case.
 I thought that we were about to be treated to a violin solo, but such was not the case.
 He carefully took out his instrument and proceeded to sing into the openings in the body of the violin.
 I must confess I laughed to myself.
 He must have liked the sound of his voice coming back to him.
 He sang to the Lord songs of his own composition.
 I found out that he worked at Atomic Energy of Canada, not as one of the scientists, but as a dish washer in the cafeteria.
 I came to the conclusion that, crazy or not, his worship was pleasing to God.
 He came every Sunday.
-I can see him and hear him now in my memory.
+I can see him and hear him in my memory.
 I think he’s in Heaven now; I wonder if he has his violin.
 I hope I have the opportunity to meet him again.
 God put a love for him in my heart.